Sinio-Manoka/tsunami_lab/doc/sphinx/input/Optimization.rst

 That means that we don't need to use the keyword ``inline`` in our code because we already defined all the functions inside the class.

-2. For "avoidance of unnecessary square roots or divisions!" we have rewritten our MakeLowerResGrid function in our netcdf.cpp so that if k = 1 we do not go through the four for loops.
+2. We have rewritten our MakeLowerResGrid function in our netcdf.cpp so that if k = 1 we do not go through the four for loops.

 .. code-block:: cpp
    :emphasize-lines: 48-73